-Chair of the Nomination Committee 25 May 2022
+Chair of the Nomination Committee 24 May 2023

-Audit, risks and internal controls
+Audit, risk and internal control

-The Board has established procedures to manage risk, oversee the framework of internal controls and determine its risk appetite to achieve its longterm strategic objectives.
+The Board has established procedures to manage risk, oversee the framework of internal controls and determine its risk appetite to achieve its long-term strategic objectives.

 The Board and the Audit and Risk Committee are responsible for ensuring that the Group has an effective internal control and risk management system and that the Annual Report provides a fair reflection of the Group's activities during the year following its review of the methodology.